phaserjs/phaser/README.md

 * Body.reset now resets the Body.speed value to zero.
 * Device.touch checks if `window.navigator.maxTouchPoints` is `>= 1` rather than > 1, which now allows touch events to work properly in Chrome mobile emulation.
 * Loader.XDomainRequest wasn't used for atlas json loading.
 It has now been moved to the `xhrLoad` method to ensure it's used for all request if required (thanks @draconisNoctis #1601)
+* Loader.reset has a new optional 2nd parameter `clearEvents` which if set to `true` (the default is false) will reset all event listeners bound to the Loader.

 ### Bug Fixes